jacklund/jacklund.github.io/_posts/2014-05-28-Hobgoblins and Data Stores.md

 ---
 layout: single
 title:  "Hobgoblins and Data Stores"
+tags:
+  - kafka
+  - software architecture
 ---

 *"A foolish consistency is the hobgoblin of little minds, adored by little statesmen and philosophers and divines.\" - Emerson*

-Continuing with my ideas from the [other day](https://www.geekheads.net/a-foolish-consistency/), I wanted to move from the abstract to the more concrete, which is to say that I wanted to talk about what such a system would look like.
+Continuing with my ideas from the [other day](/2014/05/26/A-Foolish-Consistency.html), I wanted to move from the abstract to the more concrete, which is to say that I wanted to talk about what such a system would look like.